maikgreubel/caribu-console/README.md

 License is BSD 2.0 simplified

-Please use at least PHP 5.6.14.
+Please use at least PHP 5.6.14 for v1.0.0.
+Latest version only supports PHP 7.

 Why this high version of PHP?